-Fall or Spring (3,3) White.
-Prerequisite: BUAD 301.
+Fall or Spring (3,3) Jones.
+Prerequisite: BUAD 301 or consent of the instructor.

 Application of technology, modeling, statistics and other auditing procedures within the framework of generally accepted auditing standards.
 Reporting, ethics, international practices and case applications are emphasized.